equinor/terraform-baseline/CONTRIBUTING.md

 - Have complete understanding of Terraform.
 - Have complete understanding of Terraform Baseline best practices.
 - Communicate and share with other maintainers.
+- Participate in [monthly meetups](internal/meetups.md) with other maintainers.

 ### 👮‍♂️ Administrators